MikeJanks/PokemonGAN/README.md

-# PokemonGAN
+# PokemonDCGAN
-General Adversarial Network
+General Adversarial Network for creating new and unseen pokemon